Editors Note: (November 16, 2017) Scientists have agreed that gene drives are too risky, according to the New York Times.

-So the answer must be, Probably not, not really—not from scratch, anyway.
+So the answer to the question about whether anyone has ever created artificial life must be, Probably not, not really—not from scratch, anyway.

 In 2012 a different group of researchers did find a way to arrange a set of very different bases inside DNA-like molecules called XNA.
 But it was a way of coding sequences only; it didn’t produce or even arrange proteins into anything that could be called, alive.